MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/getting-access-token.md

 ms.topic: "article"
 ---

-# Getting an access token for accessing Google services
+# Getting an access token used to accessing Google services

 Before you can run scripts that access your Google resources, you need to get credentials.
 There are a couple of options for getting the credentials: